 Application Process & Rules

-- To provide a platform for young people from Ireland to be represented at the United Nations;
+- To provide a platform for young people from Ireland to be represented at international climate negotiations within Ireland’s delegation;

-- To directly involve young people from Ireland in the international diplomacy and foreign policy and decision-making agenda;
+- To directly involve young people from Ireland in the international climate policy and decision-making agenda;

-- To hear and include the voice of young people on development, human rights, and global citizenship issues at local, national, and international levels;
+- To hear and include the voice of young people on key climate issues under negotiation at international level;

-- To promote development and youth policies among young people in Ireland;
+- To promote climate, development, and youth policies among young people in Ireland, creating awareness of Ireland climate diplomacy activities sharing information via social media

-- To familiarise young people in Ireland with global development issues, the Sustainable Development Goals, and opportunities for action;
+- To familiarise young people in Ireland with the UN climate process and opportunities for action;

-- To support global citizenship activities and development initiatives in Ireland.
+- To support climate, global citizenship activities, and development initiatives in Ireland;

 Call for Applications